OlhaDorofiychuk/OlhaDorofiychuk/README.md

 PROJECTS

 [Watch it](https://github.com/OlhaDorofiychuk/watch-it)
 A simple yet aesthetically pleasing app to search and display movies by using TMDB API.
-User can change color scheme from neutral grey to bright blue gradient.
+User can search movies by name orgenre and change color scheme from neutral grey to bright blue gradient.